 Office: Feldkirchenstr.
 21, Room: FG1/00.11, 96052 Bamberg, Germany

-Research Interests: Family Policy, ECEC provision, Female Labour Market Participation and Employment Biographies, Gender Inequalities in Paid and Unpaid Work, Social Inequality, Quantitative Research Methods
+Research Interests: Family Policy, Gender Inequalities in Paid and Unpaid Work, Social Inequalities and Mobility in Education and Labour Markets, Gender and Welfare Attitudes, Quantitative Research Methods

 // DISSERTATION PROJECT

-Article 1: Expansion of Childcare Services and Changing Attitudes of Parents (with Pia S. Schober)
+Article 1: Public Childcare Expansion and Changing Gender Ideologies of Parents in Germany (with Pia S. Schober)

-This study investigates whether the recent expansion of public childcare in Germany has been associated with individual-level change in attitudes regarding maternal employment and marriage.
-We extend the literature on inter-cohort attitude change by providing evidence on short-term impact of family policy institutions on attitude change over the life course.
-By comparing East and West Germany we examine whether different pre-reform levels of cultural acceptance of maternal employment, formal childcare, and marriage may moderate the effects.
-The analysis links the German Family Panel pairfam (2008 to 2013) with annual administrative records on childcare provision at county level and applies fixed-effects panel models.
-Our findings show that the childcare expansion has been associated with small changes to-wards less traditional attitudes regarding maternal employment and marriage for mothers in West Germany and fathers in East Germany.
-The relationship appears to be non-linear with larger changes in counties with lower starting levels of childcare provision.
-Differentiated analysis by parental education revealed significantly less traditional gender role attitudes only among college-educated mothers and fathers in East Germany and fathers in West Germany.
-The results provide evidence that family policy reforms may facilitate attitude change over the life course.
+This study investigates whether the expansion of public childcare in Germany has been associ-ated with individual-level change in parents’ gender ideologies.
+We extend the literature by developing and testing a theoretical framework of short-term impact of family policy institu-tions on attitude change over the life course.
+The analysis links the German Family Panel pairfam (2008 to 2015) with administrative records on childcare provision at county level and applies fixed effects panel models.
+Our findings show that the childcare expansion has been associated with moderate changes towards less traditional gender ideologies only among moth-ers in West Germany and mostly so among mothers without a college degree.
+Surprisingly, in East Germany, we found tentative evidence of more traditional gender ideologies among moth-ers without a college degree as the childcare reform unfolded.
+The results provide evidence that policy reforms may alter gender ideologies also in the short-term over the life course.

 // CONFERENCES AND WORKSHOPS